 Military life will highlight the weaknesses of our marriage, but if we let it, it will also highlight our strengths.
 Yes, there will be hard days of reintegration but it will also reveal where your marriage is thriving.
 It's okay if you have areas that you need to work on, every military couple does.
 High-five your hubby for the areas your marriage is succeeding!

 SOME THINGS STAY THE SAME

-Turns out Olaf knew what he was talking about.
-Some things really do stay the same.
+Turns out Olaf knew what he was talking about ( sorry, I watched frozen about 300,000 times during our last deployment) Some things really do stay the same.
 Sometimes it takes some refocusing, reconnecting and reminding but our love for each other has never changed.
 From day one, we made the choice to never give up on each other and to stay on the same team.
 We've promised to fight for each other and not against each other.
 Most importantly, we are strengthened by an unchanging God who has provided a constant and firm foundation for our marriage to weather the storms.